kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 Fig. 15.
 The original tensor (a) versus the same tensor with default augmentation applied in three different epochs (b-d).

-The augmentation performed to the training data can be changed by removing augmentations, or adding pre-built augmentations (such as overlays), but besides applying overlays, we generally do no not make changes to the default data augmentation.
+The augmentation performed to the training data can be changed by removing augmentations, or adding pre-built augmentations (such as overlays), but besides applying overlays, we generally do not make changes to the default data augmentation.

 # Testing a CNN